microsoft/WebTemplateStudio/docs/generated-apps/deployment.md

 ![Install Dependencies](../resources/preparing-deploy-install-dependencies.png)

- - Creating a Production Build:  creates a build directory with a production build of your frontend app.
+ - Create a Production Build: This step will creates a build directory with a production build of your frontend app.

 ![Build project](../resources/preparing-deploy-build-project.png)

- - Copy the build directory to `server/build`.
-In this way, the `server` folder will contain all the necessary frontend and backend files for the deployment.
+ - Copy the build directory to `server/build`, so the `server` folder will contain all the necessary frontend and backend files for the deployment.

 ![Build directory](../resources/deploy-build-directory.png)

- - Web Template Studio will automatically launch the command `Azure App Service: Deploy to Web App...`, which will be in charge of deploying the application to an Azure App Service.
+ - Web Template Studio will then automatically launch the command `Azure App Service: Deploy to Web App...`, which will be in charge of deploying the application to an Azure App Service.

     - If you have added an Azure App Service when creating your application with Web Template Studio, the application already has a deployment configuration, so it will use the created Azure App Service.